rcsb/rcsb-sequence-coordinates/README.md

   The wiring factory defines the right way of accessing the GraphQL schema fields in data objects.
   - `controller`: Defines the different GraphQL entry points for alignments and annotations requests.
   Some of the GrapQL schema fields are mapped to specific entry points using the `@SchemaMapping` annotation.
-- `org.rcsb.collector`: Contains the methods to fetch alignments and annotations from a MongoDB.
+- `org.rcsb.rcsbsequencecoordinates.collectors`: Contains the methods to fetch alignments and annotations from a MongoDB.
 Data is always dispatched as streams.

 ## Application Configuration